UpCloudLtd/terraform-provider-upcloud/website/docs/r/upcloud_server.html.markdown

 * `plan` - (Optional) The pricing plan used for the server
 * `storage_devices` - (Optional) A list of storage devices associated with the server
 * `login` - (Optional) Configure access credentials to the server
+* `avoid_host` - (Optional) Use this to make sure VMs do not reside on specific host.
+Refers to value from host -attribute.
+Useful when building HA-environments

 The `storage_devices` block supports: